iamteedoh/compSetup/README.md

   - Detects Apple Silicon vs Intel and uses the correct `brew` prefix
   - Installs taps, casks, and formulae
   - Idempotent cask installs (skips already-installed casks)
-  - Installs VS Code extensions (optional)
+  - Installs VS Code extensions where VS Code CLI is available
   - Falls back to Intel Homebrew with Rosetta only when ARM install fails
 - Shell customization
   - Installs Oh My Zsh only if missing